 This is actually my second Sprinter Van conversion.
 I joined the Sprinter Van community back in 2015 when I purchased my first 144” Sprinter Van.
-I had my first Bearfoot Theory Sprinter Van converted into an awesome mobile tiny home, and traveled from California to Canada in it.
+I had this first Sprinter Van converted into an awesome mobile tiny home, and traveled from California to Canada in it.
 During those two years, I learned a lot about how I was using the space.
 My last Sprinter had a full indoor bathroom, an open aisle all the way to the back doors, and a convertible sofa bed across from the slider door (you can check out the video tour of my first Sprinter Van here).
 In some cases, it worked – particularly when I was solo on shorter trips.
 However, I found myself never using the bathroom, wanting a more dedicated workspace, and needing more indoor storage for camping gear and bikes.
 In addition, I learned a lot about materials, the importance of building light, and having weight properly balanced across the van.

 With the knowledge I gained, I decided to sell my first Sprinter and put what I learned into Sprinter Van #2.
 This time around, I went longer with a 4×4 170” wheelbase (read my comparison with the 144″ here) and hired a Portland-based Sprinter Van conversion company that you may have heard of called Outside Van.

 50,000 miles in, I’m still absolutely loving my Outside Van Sprinter Van.
-I’m going to write another blog post soon detailing my experience and my reasons for choosing Outside Van to convert my fully-custom Sprinter versus one of the hundreds of other companies out there.
-But first, I want to give you the full tour of my new Outside Van Sprinter Van, a review of my experience, and more details about why I decided to switch up my floorplan.
+Keep on reading for the full tour of my Outside Van Sprinter Van conversion, a review of my experience, and more details about why I decided to switch up my floor plan.

 Outside Van YouTube Tour